jszroberto/cf-bosh-cli/README.md

 ```

-To run the tests using a personalized configuration or for other external environments:
+To run the tests using a personalized configuration or for other remote environments:

 ```
 $ docker run -i -t -v $(pwd):/workspace -e "CONFIG=/workspace/integration_config.yml" diegoteam/dats